HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 We use this weekly, sometimes daily.
 I use it when I plunk kids too roughly in time out, or when I yell unreasonably loudly.
 I trained the kids to say it as soon as they can talk.
 When they say it sincerely it melts the other sibling's heart and they hug and play together.
 I say, "Who's going to be the hero and say it first?"

 This works on me.
 Bryan says it often.
 When I'm riled up for a fight, and he says he doesn't want to hurt me, my anger just deflates.
 I was angry because I thought I was getting attacked.
 But if he doesn't want to hurt me, then we can speak reasonably together.
 I don't need to defend against anything.
-It's odd that being defensive is an attack on the other person.
+It's odd that being defensive is an attack on the other person, and will provoke the very thing you were trying to avoid.

-This phrase quickly disarms strangers as well.
+This phrase quickly disarms angry strangers as well.

 ### Kids' Court
 A session of Kids' Court is convened when there is an injury or almost an injury.
 I try to use as much legal jargon as I can, just to slip that knowledge to them on the sly.